cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ## Stage 4: Two meanings of “long” (workflow length vs dialogue length)

 After I committed to an agent, I made a category error.
-I assumed a long chain of work meant I needed a heavy orchestration framework.
-I had confused two different kinds of “long.”
+I treated **dialogue depth** like **batch job length**: the user-facing work felt big, so I assumed I needed a heavy orchestration framework and many autonomous steps.
+Those are different axes.
+A long nightly job is one kind of “long.”
+A long collaboration with a human is another.

 - **Workflow length (backend):** One scheduled job runs step 1 through 20 without stopping (for example **nightly reconciliation** across regions).
-You care about **queues, retries, concurrency, recovery**: the job really marches across the server.
+Here you care about **queues, retries, concurrency, recovery**: the job really marches across the server without a person in the loop between steps.
 - **Dialogue length (agent):** The *overall* task can be long, but execution is **chunked by human checkpoints**.
 Each slice of work can be short.
 You often do **not** need a twenty-step autonomous runner on day one.

 I chose a **boring integration path** (an AI SDK with solid tool-calling and fast iteration) over the most “powerful” graph framework.
 The win was **velocity and falsifiability**: ship basic chat plus tools, learn where the model fails, then add structure with evidence.